TheRoddyWMS/BatchEuphoria/README.md

 * 0.2.0
   - major: `CommandI` classes to model commands and code
-  - minor: `ApptainerCommmandBuilder` to create a wrapping command to run code in containers
+  - minor: `ApptainerCommandBuilder` to create a wrapping command to run code in containers
     * Submission as container works for LSF and SLURM.
 PBS and SGE might work, but were not tested.
 It won't work for REST-based submission to LSF, though.
   - patch: Library updates
   - patch: Fix `--propagate=none` for SLURM to `--propagate=NONE`